Sources of radioactivity in the environment and how levels of radioactivity are monitored and assessed.

 These organisations sample air, rainwater and water sources used for public supplies to:

-- check whether radiation exposure conforms to legal limits
+- check whether radiation levels conform to legal limits

 - check that radioactivity in food and the environment from authorised releases and discharges does not affect people’s health or the environment

-- gather long-term information on concentrations and trends so that we can identify any changes and take action if required
+- gather long-term information on concentrations and trends so that they can identify any changes and take action if needed

 - assess the public’s total exposure to radiation around nuclear sites